gatsbyjs/gatsby/docs/blog/2019-04-05-health-brand-chooses-gatsby-to-level-up-its-modern-stack/index.md

 “I think the most important facet of the Gatsby experience is its Node environment, enabling data to not only inform the content of our site, but how it’s structured and the pages within,” said Daniel.
 “It’s allowed us to scale out many pages very quickly, and to easily relate among data nodes.”

-And like so many others, Daniel confirmed that the Gatsby “documentation and community are HUGE reasons for anybody to pay attention to Gatsby.”
-“There’s so many great plugins and open source contributions as well, making it such a vibrant community of talented engineers.”
+And like so many others, Daniel confirmed that the Gatsby “documentation and community are _huge_ reasons for anybody to pay attention to Gatsby.
+There’s so many great plugins and open source contributions as well, making it such a vibrant community of talented engineers.”

 Is this your kind of community?
 Join us!